11 June, 2026

 Downer Group

 Our list of construction companies in Australia starts with a major player: the Downer Group.
-With a reported revenue of 12 billion AUD (7.8 billion USD) and over 30,000 employees, Downer designs, builds, and maintains infrastructure and facilities across Australia and New Zealand, putting safety and sustainability first.
+With a reported revenue of 7.5 billion USD (10.5 billion AUD) and over 26,000 employees, Downer designs, builds, and maintains infrastructure and facilities across Australia and New Zealand, putting employee safety and sustainability first.

 Lendlease Corporation

-Over its decades of experience, Lendlease Corporation has made it their goal to reshape cities, create connected communities, and deliver the workspaces of the future.
-A three-tiered business model including investment, development, and construction has made award-winning projects like Singapore’s Paya Lebar Quarter, New York’s Claremont Hall, and the Barangaroo Precinct in Sydney possible.
+With over 65 years of experience, Lendlease Corporation has made it their goal to reshape cities, create connected communities, and deliver the workspaces of the future.
+A three-tiered business model, including investment, development, and construction has made award-winning projects like Singapore’s Paya Lebar Quarter, New York’s Claremont Hall, and the Barangaroo Precinct in Sydney possible.

-Lendlease was founded in Australia in 1958 and eventually expanded operations to the US, Asia, and the UK.
+Lendlease was founded in 1958 and eventually expanded operations to the US, Asia, and the UK.
 The company is known throughout the construction industry as a top developer of urban infrastructure.
-Sustainability is also a key priority for Lendlease, including the establishment of sustainable economic growth imperatives.
-The company is targeting Net Zero Carbon by 2025 and Absolute Zero Carbon by 2040.
+It is also a key priority for Lendlease to establish sustainable economic growth imperatives.
+The company currently uses 100% renewable electricity for all operations to help them achieve their Net Zero Carbon targets, with a goal of Absolute Zero Carbon by 2040.

 CIMIC Group Limited

-Founded in 1899, CIMIC Group is one of Australia’s largest and most diversified construction companies, with subsidiaries operating in the mining, infrastructure, and renewable energy spaces, among others.
-CIMIC has built a solid reputation by delivering large-scale projects with exceptional quality and reliability.
+Founded in 1899, CIMIC Group is one of the largest and most diversified construction companies in Australia, with subsidiaries operating in the mining, infrastructure, and renewable energy spaces, among others.
+CIMIC has built a solid reputation by delivering large-scale, sustainable solutions with exceptional quality and reliability.

-All 30,000+ CIMIC employees abide by the guiding principles of integrity, accountability, innovation, and delivery.
-Dedication to these core values is witnessed through the success of recent projects, including the Western Sydney Airport Cargo Works, the Burnett River Replacement Dam, and the Dugald River Solar Farm.
+All 39,000 CIMIC employees abide by the guiding principles of integrity, accountability, innovation, and delivery.
+Dedication to these core values is witnessed through the success of recent projects, including the New Bundaberg Hospital in Queensland, the Burnett River Replacement Dam, and the Macarthur Wind Farm in Victoria.
 CIMIC also maintains a strong global presence with ongoing projects in Europe, Asia, and the Americas.

 Fulton Hogan

 Another business consistently ranked among the top construction companies in Australia is Fulton Hogan.
-A prominent infrastructure, civil engineering, and road construction company with operations in Australia and New Zealand, Fulton Hogan specializes in enhanced connectivity between geographic locations.
+A prominent infrastructure, civil engineering, and road construction company with operations also in New Zealand, Fulton Hogan specializes in enhanced connectivity between geographic locations.

-90 years after Jules Fulton and Bob Hogan teamed up to form their contracting business, the company they founded employs over 7,800 people across New Zealand and Australia, with annual revenue exceeding USD 3.4 billion (AUD 5.2 billion).
-Key projects in recent years have included the Mount Ousley Interchange in Wollongong, Australia, the Hallam Bypass in Victoria, and the 56-turbine Bulgana Wind Farm.
+Jules Fulton and Bob Hogan teamed up 93 years ago to form their contracting business, and now the company employs over 9,000 people across the region, with annual revenue exceeding USD 4.9 billion (AUD 6.8 billion).
+Key projects in recent years have included the Mount Ousley Interchange in Wollongong, the Hallam Bypass in Victoria, and the 56-turbine Bulgana Wind Farm in Western Victoria.

-Along with an ownership stake in the business, commitment to sustainability is another commodity shared by many dedicated Fulton Hogan employees.
-The company promotes sustainable practices throughout its supply chain while developing innovative construction techniques to reduce its carbon footprint.
+Along with an ownership stake in the business, commitment to sustainability is a commodity shared by many dedicated Fulton Hogan employees.
+The company promotes sustainable practices throughout its supply chain while leveraging digital technologies to reduce its carbon footprint.

 John Holland Group

-Notable projects led by the John Holland Group dot the Australian landscape, including the Parliament House in Canberra, the Sydney Football Stadium, and the Melbourne Metro Tunnel, scheduled to be completed in 2025.
+Notable projects led by the John Holland Group dot the Australian landscape, including the Parliament House in Canberra, the Sydney Football Stadium, and the 246-meter Batemans Bay Bridge, spanning the Clyde River in New South Wales.
 Since its founding in 1949, the company has built a portfolio of successful transportation, energy, and social infrastructure achievements.

 John Holland Group was acquired by China Communications Construction (CCC) in 2015, making it part of one of the largest construction conglomerates in the world, while providing greater access to global resources and expertise.